gudrob/godot-ai-rpg/README.md

-# Godot AI RPG
+# Godot Voiced AI NPCs
-A prototype using meta's LLaMA 2 (7B) as a dungeon master and NPC controller in an RPG
+A prototype using meta's LLaMA 2 (7B) as NPC controller in an RPG with microphone input and text to speech output in realtime

 ### Conversation and Interaction Workflow
 The general workflow and tools for interaction with NPCS are intended to be the following: